K8sAcademy/.github/profile/Readme.md

 Hi everyone,

+Kubernetes Academy Online is now closed.
 I have been offered a dream job as a course and content writer for a large company in the Kubernetes landscape.
-This is why I’m closing Kubernetes Academy Online.
+This is why I closed Kubernetes Academy Online.

-Students who previously registered for a course or bought one will have access until February 28, 2023.
-After that, the site will shut down completely.
-So put your learning hat on, set some time to focus and learn, and make sure to complete the course you registered for so you too can become a Kubernetes Ninja!
+The Fundamentals course is available on the FreeCodeCamp Youtube channel: https://www.youtube.com/watch?v=kTp5xUtcalw

+The lab files for all the courses are available but are not maintained and won't be updated.

 Thanks to all who bought a course, attended my public or private classes, or bought me a coffee to thank me for the free Fundamentals course.